ci1xgk/Fellowship_Webpage/Merewether1.md

 # Input files and their format
 For a typical simulation using either of ACC, FV1 or DG2 solvers, data is input to the model using following file types.
 Users should note that the file extensions are not mandatory, comments can only be used in the parameter file (.par) and all items are case sensitive.
-Further details are provided in [LISFLOOD user manual](https://drive.google.com/file/d/1Yk5txMWWfSqPcPOqjQh30XLSp8Sypy1M/view).

 1. Parameter file (`.par`)
    This file contains the information necessary to run the simulation including file names and locations and the main model and run control parameters.
 The following general    principles apply: